atanasnik/SVG-Editor/README.md

 # SVG-Editor
-SVG file editor - a small project for my Object-oriented programming course.
+A small project for the Object-oriented programming course.

 ## Short description
 The editor supports three types of geometric shapes - a line, a circle, and a